odinuv/web/_includes/common/backend-intro/array.md

 - non-ordinal -- **associative** (indexes are e.g. strings)

-An ordinal array has *only* indexes of an [ordinal type](https://en.wikipedia.org/wiki/Ordinal_data_type) -- a type which has a clear sequence of values (e.g integer). `for` loop can be used only with ordinal arrays.
+An ordinal array has *only* indexes of an [ordinal type](https://en.wikipedia.org/wiki/Ordinal_data_type) -- a type which has a clear sequence of values (e.g. integer). `for` loop can be used only with ordinal arrays.
 Other types of loops (`foreach`, `while`, `do-while`) can be used with both types of arrays.
 `foreach` loop is especially useful for non-ordinal arrays.
 There is no other difference in working with ordinal and associative arrays.